FallingWithStyle/OneNote-Notion-Importer/README.md

-# OneNote to Notion Importer
+# OneNote to Notion Importer (ONI)

+**Project ID**: ONI-001
+**Version**: 1.0.0
+**Last Updated**: 2025-09-14

 A powerful, offline-first CLI tool for migrating OneNote content to Notion while preserving your notebook structure and giving you complete control over what gets imported.

 ## Overview

-OneNote to Notion Importer is a local, cross-platform tool that converts OneNote files (.onepkg/.one) to Notion-compatible formats and imports them via the Notion API.
+OneNote to Notion Importer (ONI) is a local, cross-platform tool that converts OneNote files (.onepkg/.one) to Notion-compatible formats and imports them via the Notion API.
 The tool runs completely offline, ensuring your data never leaves your machine, and provides granular control over which notebooks, sections, or pages you want to migrate.

 ## Features